Be prepared to protect your English teaching job.

 Never start a class for which you have done no preparation.
 If you have not prepared, it will become evident to your students quickly.
 As with lateness, you were not prepared shows a total lack of respect for your students and a lack of dedication.

 4. Show the effects of the night before

-5. Use difficult and inappropriate language
+5. Use inappropriate and challenging language

 Your students will have a varying understanding of English.
 Do not use language they will not understand.
 Do not speak too quickly.
 Never swear.
 Understanding your students’ capabilities is part of your job.
 If you do not understand their capabilities, you are not doing your job.
-If they do not understand what you are saying, they will complain.
+If they do not know what you are saying, they will complain.

 6. Talk too much

 Do not talk more than your students do.
 Never cut off a student who is making an effort to speak so that you can speak.
 You will have to speak to explain/present things and interact with your students, but the objective is to learn to speak and use English.
 The classroom is not a platform for showing off your speaking skills.

 Never ridicule a student.
 Never favour some students over others.
 Never bluntly tell a student to their face and in front of the rest of the class, “You are wrong!”
 As a teacher, you should empathise with your style and encourage them to learn even when they make big mistakes.

 8. Say, “I do not know” or bluff an answer